 Looking for more candy recipes?
-Try my Homemade Caramels, Oreo Balls, or Chocolate Covered Pretzel Rods!
+Try my Homemade Caramels, Oreo Balls, or Chocolate Covered Pretzel Rods.

 Why this is the BEST fudge recipe:

 • Make Ahead – You can make fudge weeks ahead of time and store it in the fridge or freezer.
+I like to make a big batch and include it on plates of goodies to friends and neighbors.

-How to make Fudge on the Stovetop:
+How to make Fudge:

-Combine: Pour hot mixture on top of the chocolate chips, vanilla and butter in the separate bowl.
+Combine: Pour hot mixture on top of the chocolate chips, vanilla, and butter in the separate bowl.
 Use an electric mixture to combine until smooth.

 Storage, Make Ahead and Freezing Instructions:

-To Store: Store fudge in an airtight container at room temperature for 2 weeks or in the refrigerator for about a month.
+Store fudge in an airtight container at room temperature for 2 weeks or in the refrigerator for about a month.

 Possible Recipe Variations: